-Cash loans online Adios, Summer.
-Hola, School.
+Cash loans online Goodbye, Summer.
+Hello, School.

 Kick off the new school year by engaging students in some fun, meaningful conversations.
 Here are a few suggested ways you can use these questions:

-• · Use the questions as icebreakers for your midweek or weekend gathering.
+- Use the questions as icebreakers for your midweek or weekend gathering.
 Choose two or three that either relate to your topic or will work best your students talking.

-• · Modify the questions to be used as text message to get students thinking.
+- You can also modify the questions to be used as text message to get students thinking.
 Or use the questions on social media to launch some memorable discussions.

-1. Amazing athletes competed in the Summer Olympics this year.
+1. Amazing athletes competed in the Olympics this year.
 If you could participate in any of the events in the Summer Games, which would you choose, and why?

 2. Of all the movies you watched or books you read this summer, which character did you connect with the most, and why?